La5te2/ChessAI/Gadus.md

 \end{aligned}
 $$

-Canonical rank displacement $+1$ points forward for the friendly side.
-The rook and bishop groups instead begin with their corresponding visibility coefficient equal to one.
-All other visibility coefficients, unassigned relative coefficients and absolute residuals begin at zero.
-Every block begins with $\lambda_j=\mathbf1$, assigning the local and full-board transformations the same coefficient $1/\sqrt2$ in every channel.
+The six static initialization modes use the canonical displacement coordinates defined above.
+In the friendly-pawn modes, canonical rank displacement $+1$ points forward for the friendly side.
+The remaining two modes initialize position-dependent visibility relations.
+If relation group $6$ exists, its rook-visibility coefficient $\beta^R_{j,6}$ is initialized to one.
+If relation group $7$ exists, its bishop-visibility coefficient $\beta^B_{j,7}$ is initialized to one.
+Every relation coefficient and absolute residual entry not assigned by these initialization modes is initialized to zero.
+Independently of the relation initialization, each block begins with $\lambda_j=\mathbf1$, which assigns the local and full-board transformations the same coefficient $1/\sqrt2$ in every channel.

 The affine scales of the three local-branch normalization layers are initialized to $1/\sqrt3$, and their biases are initialized to zero.
 In the shared and Policy sequences, the affine scale of $\mathrm{BN}_{j,\uparrow}$ is initialized to $1/\sqrt D$ for a sequence of length $D$.
-The first Value block retains scale one, while the second Value block begins with zero scale and is therefore an identity map at initialization.
-All corresponding biases begin at zero.
+The corresponding scale is initialized to one in the first Value block and to zero in the second.
+The second Value block is therefore an identity map at initialization.
+All corresponding biases are initialized to zero.
 The square embedding $E_S$ is also initialized to zero.
 The displacement atoms and ray geometry are fixed, whereas the square embedding and all block-specific convolutional, normalization, relation and path-balance parameters are trainable.

 After the $B$ blocks, $h_B\in\mathbb R^{C\times8\times8}$ is the shared representation supplied to the Policy and Value heads defined below.